I could say I was sleep deprived—two young children who weren’t sleeping through the night.

 I could say my children were not in the car with me … and I was just making a quick call.

-I could say those things, but they don’t matter—they don’t matter when you find yourself blowing through a red light and the grill of a truck comes within feet of your car door.
+I could say those things, but they don’t matter—they don’t matter when you find yourself blowing through a red light and the grill of a truck comes within a few feet of your car door.

 My hands shook for a good twenty minutes after coming through the near miss completely unscathed.
-In my rattled state, I felt the urge to reprimand myself for being so damn careless with my precious life—but I didn’t.
+In my rattled state, I felt the urge to reprimand myself for being so careless with my precious life—but I didn’t.
 Instead, I made excuses.
 But excuses for such reckless behavior come out sounding pathetic, hallow, and downright ludicrous.
 So I didn’t tell anyone … and acted like it never happened.

 I’d like to say that incident changed me.